Ever since I moved to Valencia and heard a friend talking about Port Saplaya, the ‘Little Venice of Valencia,’ I knew I had to go.

 Admire the views!

-The main reason to visit Port Saplaya is to wander around the port and enjoy looking at the lush vegetation, pretty houses and various sailing boats, yachts and catamarans.
+One of the best things to do in Port Saplaya is simply to wander around the port and enjoy at the lush vegetation, pretty houses and various sailing boats, yachts and catamarans.

 Follow the winding road that loops around the water and find yourself feeling totally disorientated as you wonder whether you’ve turned this corner before, or whether you’ve gone too far and walked past the part where you entered!